ipfs/js-ipfs/SPEC/FILES.md

 - `options` is an optional Object that might contain the following keys:
   - `hash` is a Boolean value to return only the hash.
   - `size` is a Boolean value to return only the size.
+  - `withLocal` is a Boolean value to compute the amount of the dag that is local, and if possible the total size.

 `callback` must follow the `function (err, stat) {}` signature, where `err` is an Error if the operation was not successful and `stat` is an Object with the following keys: